remedyhealth/contentpull/README.md

 # Content Reader

-This package is a [contentful.js](https://github.com/contentful/contentful.js) wrapper.
+This package is a contentful.js wrapper.
 Use it to assist with getting entires, assets, and resolve nested object in requests.

+### Reference

+See [contentful.js](https://github.com/contentful/contentful.js) for more information as this system wraps around contentful's.

 ### Installation